yunkunrao/tendermint.com/content/security.md

 ## Contact Us

 If you find a security issue, you can contact our team directly at [security@tendermint.com](mailto:security@tendermint.com), or report it to our bug bounty program on HackerOne.
 To report a security vulnerability through an encrypted channel, please email us so that so that a member of our team can verify and exchange public keys with you.
+Ethan Buchman's key can be found here: https://keybase.io/ebuchman .